apache/airflow-client-go/airflow/README.md

 ## AlreadyExists

-The request could not be completed due to a conflict with the current state of the target resource, meaning that the resource already exists
+The request could not be completed due to a conflict with the current state of the target resource, e.g. the resource it tries to create already exists.

 ## Unknown